qtSarah/qtSarah.github.io/readme.txt

-A website that acts as control for my lovense toy
+A website that acts as control for my lovense toy - mew